 - Teens and Immunization Fact Sheet

-CDC has provided information about the 2011-2012 influenza season, including information about the season's vaccines, vaccination recommendations and disease activity.
-This year's recommendations are issued in a shortened format because there are relatively few changes from the 2010-2011 recommendations:
+CDC provides information about the current influenza season, including information about vaccines, vaccination recommendations and disease activity. http://www.cdc.gov/flu/about/season/

 How to Clean and Disinfect Schools to Help Slow the Spread of Flu .
 This guide gives K–12 schools tips on how to clean to help slow the spread of seasonal flu.
 A Spanish version is also available.

 This message was forwarded by the Division of Adolescent and School Health, NCCDPHP, CDC.
 Visit the DASH Web site